-Once the Office of Financial Aid receives your FAFSA results, we begin the process of awarding all accepted students based on their FAFSA.
-You will receive a financial aid offer notification by mail after your awards have been offered to your account.
-You can also view your awards on your MyBenU account.
+Once the Office of Financial Aid receives your FAFSA results, we begin the process of awarding admitted students based on their FAFSA information.
+You will receive a financial aid offer notification by mail or email after your awards have been offered to your student account.

-This award notification will encompass all federal, state, and institutional funding that a student is eligible to receive, including institutional scholarships.
-These scholarships are based on each student's academic record and are awarded at the time of a student's acceptance by the Admission Office.
+This offer notification will encompass all federal, state, and including institutional scholarships that a student is eligible to receive.
+The institutional scholarships are based on each student's academic record and are awarded at the time of the student's acceptance by the Admission Office.